• Home

 5. Click the “Add” button to install ChartExpo in your Excel.

-ChartExpo charts are available both in Google Sheets and Microsoft Excel.
-Please use the following CTAs to install the tool of your choice and create beautiful visualizations with a few clicks in your favorite tool.
+ChartExpo charts are available for both Google Sheets and Microsoft Excel.
+Install the tool of your choice and start creating visuals in seconds.

 Energy Type Main Source Source type Energy Source Usage End-User Mega Watt